stupitperzon/stupitperzon.github.io/content/post/gofetch.md

 > Flushing can be done with cache thrashing
 > Cache thrashing is creating a large array
 > It must be bigger than the L1 or L2 cache the line is in, 8x
+> Don't intentionally cache thrash
+> It hurts the performance of programs
+> Cache lines shared by different cores may contain shared variables
+> Invalidating one of the shared variables will invalidate the cache line
+> Cache lines contain other variables
+> So it will invalidate the other legit variables
-> Then you let the victim program run
+> Anyways, after the cache thrash, you let the victim program run
 > You reload the cache to see if the victim stored any pointers in cache
 > Does the cycles required to deref this match cache timings?
 > Sometimes, there's noise